Leo-webdev7/challenge7-Quick-Readme/generated-README.md

 ## Description

-test
+Help to generate README file quick

 ## Installation

-test
+1. Clone the repo, 2. node index.js

 ## Usage Information

-test
+add all the information for your README in prompt

 ## Contribution Guidelines

-test
+CONTRIBUTING.MD

 ## Test Instructions

-test
+Run npm test

 ## License

-This application is covered under the Apache 2.0 license.
+This application is covered under the GPL 3.0 license.

 ## Questions